-Our trip to Japan was the first time we considered traveling with our hiking backpack carriers.
+Our family trip to Japan was the first time we considered traveling with our hiking backpack carriers.
 In the past we had always tried to pack as minimally as possibly, which had us hiking with either an Ergo Baby Carrier or a rented backpack carrier.

 As we researched how we would spend our time in Kyoto, we were excited about the hiking possibilities.
-These hikes would be longer than what we had previously done with our Ergo carriers and we knew from past experiences that if we really wanted to all enjoy the hikes in Kyoto, we would need our backpack carriers.
+These hikes would be longer than what we had previously done with our Ergo carriers and we knew from past experiences that if we really wanted to all enjoy the kid-friendly hikes in Kyoto, we would need our backpack carriers.

-We packed up both of our Deuter backpack carriers again and headed to Norway.
+After Italy, we packed up both of our Deuter backpack carriers again and headed to Norway.
 One last free flight for our son (who turned 2 years old shortly after we returned) and one last hiking trip where we could do the hikes we wanted while carrying both kids.

 For more great hikes with a baby or toddler around the world, see this post with recommendations from other parents.
 Or this post with best hikes in the USA with a baby or toddler.